todbot/blink1-python/README.md

 The blink(1) device has a 16-line non-volatile color pattern memory.
-This color pattern plays automatically if power is applied but not connected to a computer. you can also trigger this pattern (or sub-patterns) over USB, leaving your application free to do other things besides blink lights.
+This color pattern plays automatically if power is applied but not connected to a computer.
+You can also trigger this pattern (or sub-patterns) over USB, leaving your application free to do other things besides blink lights.

 Each line in the color pattern consists of an R,G,B triplet and a fade time to reach that color.